tegeling/ConsentTools/README.md

 ### LeadTriggerEmailOptOut, ContactTriggerEmailOptOut and PersonAccountTriggerEmailOptOut

 All flows are triggered when HasOptedOutOfEmail field of a Lead, Contact or PersonAccount is changed.
-They invoke HasOptedOutOfEmailSub to update related consent records and set the status either to Opt In or Opt Out.
+They all invoke the same HasOptedOutOfEmailSub to update related consent records and set the status either to Opt In or Opt Out.

 ### LeadTriggerPhoneOptOut, ContactTriggerPhoneOptOut and PersonAccountTriggerPhoneOptOut

 All flows are triggered when DoNotCall field of a Lead, Contact or PersonAccount is changed.
-They invoke HasOptedOutOfPhoneSub to update related consent records and set the status either to Opt In or Opt Out.
+They all invoke the same HasOptedOutOfPhoneSub to update related consent records and set the status either to Opt In or Opt Out.

 ### IndividualTriggerCleanup